Wii 2: Nintendo begins the E3 Hype

 My life is currently bears and Jojos and everything is great.

-Offline Police Girl
+Police Girl

 As a former Activision employee I can tell you that's nothing new.
 I've seen a case of THREE sequels being worked on before the game even released.